peterblake10/FYP/app/Readme.txt

 Images for resources, getting image from device - https://youtu.be/9bUkyop6eMg How to save image to sqlite for resources - https://youtu.be/OBtEwSe4LEQ Retrieving image from sqlite for resources -https://youtu.be/OBtEwSe4LEQ

+**ITERATION 4**
+YouTube video for creating a login - https://www.youtube.com/watch?v=8obgNNlj3Eo&t=798s Stack overflow forum on how to change text in action bar - https://stackoverflow.com/questions/3438276/how-to-change-the-text-on-the-action-bar
+YouTube video on how to populate a spinner - https://www.youtube.com/watch?v=on_OrrX7Nw4